Skip Ribbon Commands

 HSM Practitioner’s Guide for Geometric Design Features (NHI 380070) – This two-day course overviews the HSM methodology for evaluating the safety performance of geometric design decisions on both rural two-lane, multilane rural highways, and urban/suburban roads.
 Two other courses are also available.
 HSM Practitioner’s Guide for Rural Two-Lane Roads (NHI 380070A) is a one-day course that presents the HSM predicted method for total crashes on rural two-lane roads based upon lane width, shoulder width, roadside hazard, traffic volume (exposure), and other characteristics.
 HSM Practitioner’s Guide for Multilane Highways and Urban/Suburban Roads (NHI 380070B) is a one-day course that provides the HSM methodology for predicting safety performance of geometric design decisions on multilane highways and urban and suburban arterials based upon lane width, shoulder width, roadside hazard, traffic volume (exposure), and other characteristics are presented.

-Using IHSDM (NHI 380100) – This interactive IHSDM web conference training course gives participants the opportunity to use the actual IHSDM software tools to evaluate and analyze real highway designs.
+Using the Interactive Highway Safety Design Model (IHSDM) (NHI 380100) – This interactive IHSDM web conference training course gives participants the opportunity to use the actual IHSDM software tools to evaluate and analyze real highway designs.
 The new format consists of four hours of self-paced, web-based trainings and four two-hour sessions of virtual, instructor-led trainings.

 Highway Safety Manual Online Overview (NHI 380106) – This web-based course includes an introduction of HSM terminology, examples of the Roadway Safety Management Process (HSM Part b) and Predictive Method (HSM Part C), explains the relationship of Crash Modification Factors (CMF) to decision-making and quantitative safety analysis, and human factors.